Scientific Name: Chlorophytum comosum

 - Brown tips: It is relatively common for Spider plants to develop brown tips and it is often not a cause for concern.
-Brown tips can be a result of salt buildup in the potting mix from fertilizers or fluoride in the water.
-To prevent salt build up leach the soil once in a while with either rain or distilled water.
+Brown tips can be a result of salt buildup in the potting soil from fertilizers or fluoride in the water.
+To prevent salt build-up, flush the soil once in a while with either rain or distilled water.

-- Dull foliage/crisp tips: Dull foliage can have two causes, the first would be too much direct sunlight which will leave your plant looking bleached, if this is the case relocate your indoor plant to a filtered bright light position.
-The other cause is underwatering which will also be presented in crisp tips on the foliage.
+- Dull foliage / crisp tips: Dull foliage can have two causes: a) Too much direct sunlight which leaves your plant looking bleached.
+If this is the case, relocate your indoor plant to a filtered bright light position. b) Too little water, which will also be presented in crisp tips on the foliage.
 Rectify this by watering on a more regular basis.
 Read up more on Under / Overwatering here.

 - Yellowing leaves/ centre is brown: Overwatering leads to yellowing leaves and rot.
 This can be identified by leaf yellowing and the stem of your plant turning brown and possibly mushy.
-If you are overwatering adjust the frequency of watering and allow the soil of your plant to completely dry before watering again.
+If you are overwatering, adjust the frequency of watering and allow the soil of your plant to completely dry before watering again.

-- Pests: Already stressed Chlorophytum are highly susceptible to pest infestations from common houseplant pests such as mealybug, scale and spider mites and can weaken your plant relatively quickly if left untreated.
-Spider plants are also irresistible to slug, snails and caterpillars.
-The best course of action is to identify which pest has infested your plant, remove manually where possible and then to apply a good organic pesticide such as a neem oil.
-Be sure to also adjust any environmental stressors for your house plant to help with faster recovery.
+Pests: Already stressed Chlorophytum are highly susceptible to pest infestations from common houseplant pests such as mealybug, scale and spider mites which can weaken your plant relatively quickly if left untreated.
+Spider Plants are also irresistible to slugs, snails and caterpillars.
+The best course of action is to identify which pest has infested your plant, remove them "manually" where possible, and then apply a good organic pesticide such as Neem Oil or Pyrol.
+Be sure to also adjust any environmental stressors, such as watering issues, for your house plant to help with faster recovery.

 - Origin Southern Africa

-- Height: maximum of 1m height and spread indoors and natural habitat.
+- Height: maximum of 1m height and spread, indoors and in its natural habitat.

-- Light: Bright Indirect light.
-Will tolerate low and artificial lighting.
+- Light: Bright Indirect light is best.
+Will also tolerate low and artificial lighting.

 - Water: Water once the soil has dried completely to prevent root rot.

 - Humidity: Average to medium room humidity is sufficient, as long as the plant is kept out of a cool draught.

 - Temperature: Ideal temperatures range from 18°C - 24°C.

 - Soil: A well-draining organic potting soil amended with extra perlite for drainage is sufficient.

-- Fertilizer: Use a well balanced organic fertilizer once a month during active growth.
+- Fertilizer: Use a well balanced organic fertilizer once a month during active growth during Spring and Summer.

-- Propagation: If you care for your Chlorophytum correctly it will produce many offshoots for you on their spent flower spikes.
+- Propagation: If you care for your Chlorophytum correctly, it will produce many offshoots for you on their spent flower spikes.
 Remove these offshoots once you can see small roots developing.
 Press into pots filled with a well-draining potting mix and place in filtered bright light.
 Keep the soil damp to the touch until your plantlet has established.
 Read up more on Houseplant Propagation here.